 The book of Revelation talks about the future return of Jesus Christ.
 It explains how He will bring His church to live eternally on a new Earth.

-The text outlines a time of great trouble known as the tribulation.
+The text outlines a time of great trouble known as the Tribulation.
 It describes the final defeat of Satan and his demons.
 Ultimately, they will be imprisoned in hell forever.

 Where Should You Start Reading?